kennyhml/QConfig/README.md

 user_data_qconfig = QConfig(user_data, widgets, recursive=False)
 ```
 ## With QConfigDynamicLoader
-The QConfigDynamicLoader allows you to dynamically hook a dataset to the widgets even if the keys dont match, by giving the loader widget to search for.
+The QConfigDynamicLoader allows you to dynamically hook a dataset to the widgets even if the keys dont match, by guiding the loader to the widget to search for.
 Taking the above example:
 ```py
 user_data: dict[str, any] = {"user_name": "Jake", "age": 18, "of_age": True, "IQ": 10}